Assessing needs and optionsParking the car – it's something most drivers do multiple times each day. Usually, without much thought.

 But as Downtown Castle Rock increasingly becomes a destination for residents and visitors, thought must be put into how best to meet the community's parking and access needs.

 Downtown Parking StudyA study of current and future parking needs in Downtown Castle Rock was conducted in 2016/17.
-Work in conjunction with this study included development of a plan with short- and long-term strategies to more effectively and efficiently meet the growing mobility needs of residents, visitors and employers.
-View the executive summary of the study, a list of action items and the full study.
+The study included development of a plan with short- and long-term strategies to more effectively and efficiently meet the growing mobility needs of residents, visitors and employers.

 In some cases, past studies led to changes in parking restrictions, while in another it led to the construction of the Downtown Parking garage.
 Get the history by reading the documents to the right.